dougramirez/rev-eng-exch-rate/README.md

 # rev-eng-exch-rate
-COBOL implementation of an exchange rate reverse engineer calculator.
+COBOL implementation of an exchange rate reverse engineering calculator.

 ## Getting Started
 You can use brew to install GNU Cobol (Open Cobol).
 Just type: